ShilpaKN-GitHub/bounce-off-algorithm/README.md

 # Bounce Off Algorithm

-Algorithm to bounce off two objects when they collide.
+Algorithm to bounce off two objects when they come in contact with each other.